nergalex/f5-aks-kic-lab/source/class1/module3/module3.rst

         - For API based application, App Dev consolidate their knowledge in a specification file in a standard format (OpenAPI 3.x, swagger 2.x).
 This file is imported in F5 WAF and F5 WAF auto-reconfigure its positive security policy.
 Because this spec evolves each App release (2-4 weeks), my customer allow DevOps to upload this file directly to F5 WAF.
         - For non-API based application, the effort to get the knowledge of the App from/with App Dev could be simple or huge, it depends on your organization.
 Translation of Application specification in a declarative format should be a teamwork AppDev/SecOps

-#.
-Negative model
+#. **Negative model**

-    - **Objective**: Enable protection from
+    - **Objective**:
-        - software vulnerabilities & common web exploits: non-legitimate request
+        - software vulnerabilities & common web exploits protection: non-legitimate request
-        - fraud & abuse: legitimate request but the intent is bad (DoS, Credential Stuffing, Brute Force, Web Scraping…)
+        - fraud & abuse protection: legitimate request but the intent is bad (DoS, Credential Stuffing, Brute Force, Web Scraping…)
-    - **Owner**: Security knowledge is owned by SecOps.
+    - **Owner**: SecOps
     - **How to configure**:
         - Start with `base template <https://docs.nginx.com/nginx-app-protect/configuration/#best-practices>`_ that already includes OWASP top 10 recommendation
         - Define `Server Technologies <https://docs.nginx.com/nginx-app-protect/configuration/#server-technologies>`_ to improve performance by enabling only signatures linked to Application frameworks (Apache, IIS, MySQL…)